NS Intercity Materieel: General information

 The trains are designed for long-distance intercity services.
 Their maximum allowed operating speed is 140km/h, although their engines are designed to reach a top speed of 180km/h.
 Their cabs are on the roof, which initially allowed through gangways between sets when coupled together, though the gangways were removed during their refurbishment, as they were deemed too unreliable.
 Refurbishment of sets began in late 2006 and was completed in 2011.
 The trains have compartments in the 1st class accommodation.

 Subseries

 ICM-0

 In 1977, a prototype batch numbered 4001–4007 were delivered.
 They first operated between Eindhoven and Venlo and then later between Amsterdam and Nijmegen.
 These were taken out of service in 2003, as NS considered them to be too expensive to keep running.

 ICM-1 and ICM-2

 These were numbered 4011–4097 and were first introduced into service in 1983.
 All were delivered by 1990.
 These had been adjusted to remove the faults of the ICM-0.
-4051–4097 are Thyristor controlled.
+The ICM-1 series (4011-4050) are resistance controlled, this is a traditional method used to regulate the speed and torque of direct current (DC) traction motors in electric trains by placing heavy-duty resistors in series with the motors.
+The ICM-2 series (4051–4097) are Thyristor controlled.
 In 2024 unit 4011 was taken out of service and transferred to the Railway Museum in Utrecht for preservation.